applicaster/developer.applicaster.com/book/ui-builder/android/family-interface.md

 ## Android Family Interface

 Explanation about how to use family interface to create new families and corresponding ComponentMetaData.
-This interface will replace UI builder's approach that rely on numerous IconSetter, PaddingSetter and AspectRatioSetter.

 ## Family XML file

-Previous implementation dictated to create multiple setters per Component per CellStyle, thus main idea behind this task was to simplify the creation and maintenance of the families with preservation of the current ComponentMetaData class.
-We achieved that by introducing an XML defined families that contain all of the necessary parameters to create a ComponentMetaData.
+The previous implementation indicated to create multiple setters per Component per CellStyle.
+This new implementation aims to simplify the creation and maintenance of the families with preservation of the current ComponentMetaData class.
+We achieved that by introducing an XML which defines families that contain all of the necessary parameters to create a ComponentMetaData.

 <details><summary>Example of XML file</summary>
 <p>